 Ticks may be one of the smallest summer pests in my neighborhood, but they’re also the scariest because they carry Lyme disease.
-I’ve had Lyme, my daughter had Lyme, her BFF two doors down had Lyme, and my dog got it twice.
+I’ve had Lyme; my daughter had Lyme; her BFF two doors down had Lyme; and my dog, Spot, got it twice.

-- Going after the ticks shacking up with field mice
+- Targeting the ones shacking up with field mice

 - Creating a tick barrier on the edge of my yard

-To get at the ticks living with the mice, I sprayed cotton with a permethrin (about $6 at home improvement stores), a pesticide that kills ticks but not mice, and stuffed the cotton in toilet paper tubes.
+To get at the ticks living with the mice, I sprayed cotton with a permethrin (costs $11 to $16), a pesticide that kills ticks but not mice, and stuffed the cotton in toilet paper tubes.
 Then I put the tubes in the brushy undergrowth in the woods edging my lawn.

 My plan is that the field mice will use the cotton to build little tick-killing nests in my yard.

-If that sounds like too much work to you, for $30 you can buy enough premade tick tubes online to cover up to an acre.
+If that sounds like too much work, you can buy premade tick tubes for $22 to $45.

 To make it hard for the ticks to walk into my yard, I cleaned the winter leaf debris from the edge of the woods surrounding the lawn.